 There are plenty of different choices when it comes to choosing your accommodation in Luang Prabang.
-From 5* resort, historic hotels, simple hostels, and locally owned guesthouses.
+From 5* resorts, historic hotels, simple hostels, and locally owned guesthouses.
 No matter your budget you will find something to fit.
-Though I will say the cost of accommodation in Laos is a bit more expensive than the neighboring Northern Thailand, Cambodia and Vietnam.
+Though I will say the cost of accommodation in Laos is a bit more expensive than neighboring Northern Thailand, Cambodia, and Vietnam.

 In Luang Prabang, I like to stay nearby to the Mekong River.
 That way we can walk down there to enjoy the sunset and afterward to make the quick walk into town for a street food dinner.

 During our recent visit, we stayed on a quaint little side street minutes from the center and Mekong River, and I fell in love with this little spot.
-There are a few budget guesthouses, as well as, nicer hotel style accommodations available down this street.
-Check out Mylaohome Hotel & Spa for comfortable rooms, awesome spa and delicious cafe onsite from $23.00 per night.
+There are a few budget guesthouses, as well as, nicer hotel-style accommodations available down this street.
+Check out Mylaohome Hotel & Spa for comfortable rooms, awesome spa, and delicious cafe onsite for $23.00 per night.
 There is also Villa Pumalin which has an indoor pool and beautiful wooden rooms starting at $30.00 per night.

 Personally, I have not stayed in any hostel in Luang Prabang.
 I like to go for more ‘glampacker’ hostels and none which have been available during my visits really meet this requirement.
 That’s why I have always splashed out for a guesthouse or hotel in Luang Prabang.
-Though you could check out Little Freedom Friendlys Place who offer air-conditioned dorm rooms from $4.00 per night!
-There is even a pool on site for you to cool off in.
+Though you could check out Little Freedom Friendlys Place who offers air-conditioned dorm rooms from $4.00 per night!
+There is even a pool on-site for you to cool off in.

 How To Get To Luang Prabang